Measure Would Help Revive Stagnant Economy, Increase Home Ownership

 The bill establishes a mechanism through which a “foreclosure-impacted municipality” – one that has 10 or more foreclosed homes listed on a multiple listing service for at least 60 days – can insulate its affordable housing trust funds from the laws that will require the transfer of its trust fund monies to the “New Jersey Affordable Housing Trust Fund.”
 A foreclosure-impacted municipality can accomplish this by adopting a resolution committing the expenditure of its municipal affordable housing trust fund monies for the purchase of foreclosed properties from the corporation and pledging, and transferring, at least $150,000 of its municipal trust fund monies to the corporation for the corporation to use to produce affordable housing.

 If the corporation is unable to use all of the transferred funds within two years of the date of transfer, the remaining funds would be returned to the municipality and the municipality would have at least six months from the date the funds are returned to commit the funds in accordance with other provisions of law.
 During this period of time, all municipal trust fund monies designated for the purchase of foreclosed properties would be protected from transfer to the State.
-A municipality would receive bonus credits, as otherwise provided in the bill, for affordable housing produced by the corporation or by one of its contractors pursuant to this mechanism.

 The corporation would be required to make an annual report of its activities to the Governor and the Legislature, setting forth a complete operating and financial statement covering its operations, transactions, and holdings during the year.
 The corporation’s books and accounts would be audited at least once in each year by certified public accountants.
 Upon its expiration, any assets, properties, or funds held by the corporation would transfer to the HMFA.